obyteorg/new-obyteorg/docroot/user/pages/distribution/_article/article.md

 <div class="distribution-block">
     <div class="info-block">
         <h2>Main distribution methods</h2>
-        <p>Here is a summary of the main distribution methods as of May 2020.
+        <p>Here is a summary of the main distribution methods as of March 2021.
 All except the last one are free.
-746,729 GB are already distributed, which is 74.67% of the total supply of 1,000,000 GB.</p>
+770,677 GB are already distributed, which is 77.07% of the total supply of 1,000,000 GB.</p>
     </div>
     <table>
     <thead>